 Which headphones provide the best software features?

 Meanwhile, you can customize certain things about the Bose QuietComfort 35 II from the Bose Connect app, which is available for both Android and iOS.
-Inside of the app, you can adjust the level of noise cancellation and mic monitoring, manage connected devices, access firmware updates, and customize the Action Button to summon your voice assistant of choice.
+Inside the app, you can adjust the level of noise cancelation and mic monitoring, manage connected devices, access firmware updates, and customize the Action Button to summon your voice assistant of choice.
 You can even use Bose Connect to toggle between the different ANC modes.
 Unfortunately, Bose doesn’t include any EQ settings, so you’re stuck with the headphone’s sound profile out-of-the-box.
 If you want the ability to EQ your sound, check out the Bose Noise Canceling Headphones 700 instead.

 Apple AirPods Max vs. Bose QuietComfort 35 II: Battery life